codebypol/NLP-OT/sandbox/README.md

+## analyse_cost.ipynb

+Notebook to visualize how distributed the cost matrix coefficients using the baseline method.
+This led to work on transformations of the distances first experimented in the ***dist_transformation.ipynb*** in this same folder.

+## analyse_reg.ipynb

+Notebook to visualize the impact of the regularisation of the cost matrix for the Sinkhorn algorithm.

+## dist_transformation.ipynb

 List of every transformations we thought about.
 They can be divided into 3 categories :

 * Cosine transformations : simple transformations of the cosine similarity.